KenjiFH/CSS-360-final-game/README.md

 - Enemies spawn way too close to the player and only in the front of the camera, instead of spread around the map
 - You can see enemies being unrendered too early at the left and right edges of the game screen
 - There seems to be a fake(?) wall being rendered at a fixed distance in front of the player.
 This blocks the player's vision from seeing any far away enemies and actual walls at the far end of the map
+- Attacks are delayed.
+You can look away from the enemy, shoot, look back at the enemy in time and the gunshot will register as a hit on the enemy
 - Sounds are too loud, especially on stacking gunshot sounds from groups of enemies attacking at the same time
 - Enemies appear a bit too large compared to the player + game walls
 - Enemy attack rate is a bit inconsistent when they have line of sight with you